nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </p>

 This edits the details of Alex Miller by changing his name to Tom Doe.
-Note that the Description Panel and the List Display Panel are updated after the commands.
+Note that the Description Panel and the List Display Panel are updated.

 ### Assign class to a person: `assign`